datahub-project/datahub/docs/rfc/lineage/field level lineage.md

 - Field Path -> Represents the field of a dataset

 FieldPath in most typical cases is the fieldName or column name of the dataset.
 Where the fields are nested in nature this will be a path to reach the leaf node.
+To standardize the field paths for different formats, there is a need to build standardized `schema normalizers`.

 ```json
 {